paluh/purescript-systemd-journald/README.md

 ### Usage

 As stated above current API doesn't prevent you from passing any record to the logger, but be prepared that this can lead to unexpected results.
-I think that the best approach is to use just record with string values and maybe I would enforce it in the furture...
+I think that the best approach is to use just flat records with string values.

 When you start inspecting journald messages json structure: